jadecobra/python_tdd_exercises/source/functions.rst

              ),
              {'first_name': 'my_first_name', 'last_name': 'my_last_name'}
          )
-      the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for the next test that was passing.
+      the terminal updates to show an :doc:`AssertionError` for the next test that was passing.
 We have another regression
   * change the next test to make the output match the expectation
     .. code-block:: python